Thive-N/nixdots/README.md

 ## Installation

-Clono the repo and cd into it:
+Clone the repo and cd into it:

 ```bash
 git clone https://github.com/Thive-N/nixdots ~/flake && cd ~/flake